sampsyo/cs6120/content/blog/2019-12-18-wasm-to-evm.md

 |a|         |a|         |a|
 |b|         |b|         |b|
 ```
-EVM provides a set of `DUP` instructions, it can duplicate one of 1~16th stack item and push it on the top of the stack.
+EVM provides a set of `DUP` instructions.
+They can duplicate one of 1st through 16th stack item and push it on the top of the stack.

 Currently, the binary translator can translate simple Wasm functions to EVM bytecode.